shreyas2712/shreyas2712/README.md

 - 👋 Hi, I’m @shreyas2712
 - 👀 I’m interested in mathematics and economics with intersection in computation and data
-- 🌱 I’m currently learning julia, R and Econometrics
+- 🌱 I’m currently learning Python & SQL
-- 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me shreyas97.nagesh@gmail.com

 <!---